How can we treat patients so they become immune to their cancers?

 “Cancer cells retain parts of healthy cells that can prevent damage by the immune system, resulting in a condition of immune gridlock,” says Glenn Dranoff, Global Head of Immuno-oncology, at the Novartis Institutes for BioMedical Research (NIBR).
 “Cancer immunology zeroes in on this dynamic of competing signals and drives the immune response toward recognizing cancer as dangerous.”

-Our immuno-oncology researchers are developing a diverse and deep portfolio of potential immune treatments, with more than 10 clinical trials underway or scheduled to begin in 2016.
+Our immuno-oncology researchers are developing a diverse and deep portfolio of potential immune treatments.

 Led by Dranoff, the team investigates three key steps in the immune response to cancer—education, activation and dissemination of immune cells to destroy tumors.
 We are seeking ways to improve immune cell activity at each step, and to combine these therapies with other treatments to offer the best outcomes for each patient.